-Exact cosine value is particularly easy to remember and to define for certain angles - probably you learned that cos 0° = 1, cos 30° = √3/2 or cos 45° = √2/2.
+The exact cosine value is particularly easy to remember and to define for certain angles – you probably learned that cos 0° = 1, cos 30° = √3/2, or cos 45° = √2/2.
 Other basic angles are shown in the table:

 Moreover, you can observe how the cosine function behaves according to the quadrant in which it lays.
-Remember about periodicity of the cosine function
+Remember the periodicity of the cosine function

 Example: how to use a cosine calculator

-- Enter the angle.
-Switch between the units by a simple click on the unit name.
+Enter the angle.
+Switch between the units with a simple click on the unit name.
 Let's take 40° as an example.

-- Keep calm and read the result - in our case, cos(40°) ≈ 0.766 (remember, it's an approximate, cosine exact value can be found only for specific cases).
+Keep calm and read the result – in our case, cos(40°) ≈ 0.766 (remember, it's an approximate value; an exact cosine value can be found only for specific cases).

 Give this cosine calculator a go!
 Play around by typing the cosine value and finding the angle.
 The only thing to notice is that our tool will show you the angles in 0-180° range – as you know about the periodicity and that the cosine is an even function, it shouldn't be a problem for you to find other possible solutions.